Sunday, September 25, 2022

 Seven Days and Counting...
 Planning a Wedding with Mental Illness

 In hindsight, I should have been writing about this journey all along.
-But in hindsight, there's SO much I wish I had done differently.
+But also in hindsight, there's so much I wish I had done differently, not simply recording this time in my life.

-It's September 25, 2022... seven days, only ONE week, before my wedding - the wedding I started planning back in late March of this past year, soooooo about six months ago (about 180 days and 24 weeks).
+It's September 25, 2022... seven days, ONLY ONE WEEK (yes, I meant to shout that) before my wedding - the wedding I started planning back in late March of this past year - about six months ago (... about 180 days ...about 24 weeks).

 When I started, it was all fun.
 I had a blast making my wedding unique.
 Basically, I took all of the parts of a wedding, researched the traditional way each is done, and then found an alternate way to accomplish the same thing.

-There are all kinds of quirky aspects of my wedding - things I'm proud of thinking of:
+There are all kinds of quirky aspects of my wedding - things I'm proud of coming up with:

 - We couldn't find a wedding topper that represented us, so we found Lego photographers.